mehtajeet97/codedex_html/README.md

 As the name suggests, HTML is a markup language; it marks up every piece of content on a web page and defines its type.
 The language is simple and perfect for beginners!

-All the programs we write will be HTML files with the file extension .html.
+All the programs written will be HTML files with the file extension .html.